Dutch Design Week 2023 – theme: Why product DESIGN matters

 This project makes people more aware of our material world, teaches them to appreciate what you have and inspires them to use materials and products responsibly and respectfully.

-New product: Foarme porcelain
+New product: foarme porcelain

 Foarme, the Frisian word for "shaped," was the result of Idwert's graduate work at the Design Academy